 meet your specialist trainers Jo & Graham Milgrew

-I have been working as a dog trainer and behaviour therapist for many years in the Chelmsford, Brentwood and Billericay area.
+Welcome to dog training Chelmsford, Essex, our names are Jo and Graham and we are your local dog behaviour therapists and trainers.
+We also service Brentwood & Billericay and surrounding areas.
+I have been working as a dog trainer and behaviour therapist for many years in your area.
 Graham has had several years of dog handling experience helping me work with reactive dogs at workshops I run on a farm near Stock and has recently joined Bark Busters as a qualified trainer in his own right.
 We are proud to say that this year was the fourth time Graham and I ran a fun dog show at the All About Dogs Show at Brentwood to raise money for local dog charities.

 How we help you

 If you're looking for quality dog training near you, then you've found the right place.
 Either myself or Graham will visit your home and assess the situation by talking to you and observing what is going on with you and your dog or dogs.
 Neither of us will be judgemental nor will tell you off in any way.
 We will discuss what we think is happening and agree a training plan with you.

 We will then work together to put your plan into action and you will carry on with the plan, with whichever trainer you choose supporting and guiding you as necessary.
 This includes follow up visits with phone and email support for a whole year after your first visit.

 For puppies we get you off to the best start possible with the reassurance that we will always be there to answer all those little questions that always crop up with puppies as they grow.